In a boon for debtors, a federal court recently interpreted Section 523(a)(6) very narrowly.

 Although this decision is not binding in Florida, it is instructive that a court should not draw its own conclusions based on the evidence, but rather base its findings on the evidence itself.
 Malicious intent is very difficult to prove, so there is a good chance that you may receive your fresh start even if the circumstances are less than 100% in your favor.

-For a free consultation with bankruptcy attorneys who fight for you, contact our office.
+For a free consultation with bankruptcy attorneys who fight for you, contact our office in Melbourne, Florida.

 Contact a Brevard County Bankruptcy Attorney at Faro & Crowder, PA

 If you are interested in learning more about how a bankruptcy filing will impact your debt, contact Faro Crowder, PA to schedule an appointment.
 We are located in Melbourne, Florida on Sarno Road and serve residents and businesses of the Space Coast and Brevard County.